Frequently Asked Questions

 Following the initial $1500 deposit, final payments are due April 30th.

-Billing can be done in installments three times throughout the year (November 30, February 28, April 30) or the balance can be paid on April 30th.
-Please contact us if you prefer a monthly payment plan.
+Billing can be done in monthly installments, or quarterly (November 30, February 28, April 30), or the balance can be paid on April 30th.

 What if my child gets injured or changes their mind before camp?